ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 This morning we learned a card game called 13. we played cards for hours in the ortz.
 I think they expected us to be cash cows but we were probably better than they thought.

 When the rain stopped we went and picked blueberries.
 Anuka paid for her university tuition by picking blueberries for 8 hours a day for 20 days of each summer.
 She said 500g could be sold for about 5000 MNT.
 I explained the same would cost 20 at the grocery store.
 We parted ways as we scavenged and I started thinking Anuka wants to pick blueberries in the states.
-Of course this is impossible, so I later explained the the farming industry, and that picking blueberries is not good money, due to all the land being owned.
+Of course this is impossible, so I later explained the farming industry, and that picking blueberries is not good money, due to all the land being owned.
 Near the end Anuka asked if we were bitten by mosquitoes.
 She said now that we take from the forest, we are giving back.

 {% include photo.html url="2023-09-14-north-mongolia/6/__2023-09-02_01-30-07-459000_cam.webp" description="" %}
 {% include photo.html url="2023-09-14-north-mongolia/6/__2023-09-02_04-13-49-275000_cam.webp" description="" %}